BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Enter Larry Locksmith's house below to get a *Nugget*.
 In a house to the right you can obtain *5 Quick Balls*.
 Enter the mart to see a scene with Karrina.
 She'll then give you a *Repel*.

-!shop("Akuwa Town Mart", ["Ultra Ball", "Luxury Ball", "Hyper Potion", "GourmetTreat", "Repel", "Super Repel", "Max Repel", "Escape Rope"])
+!shop("Akuwa Town Mart", ["Ultra Ball", "Luxury Ball", "Hyper Potion", "Gourmet Treat", "Repel", "Super Repel", "Max Repel", "Escape Rope"])

 Enter the ACDMC in the upper right.